cocoleemon/BloomVault/docs/phase-1/05-solution.md

 Every product discovery becomes an opportunity to learn.

-Users can explore ingredients, compare alternatives, organize findings, create personal notes, and build collections before deciding whether a product belongs in their routine.
+Users can explore products, understand ingredients, compare alternatives, organize findings, create personal notes, and build routines before deciding whether a product belongs in their collection.

 Research is no longer a temporary step before purchasing—it becomes a valuable part of the user's personal beauty journey.